Dollar slide continues on Trump political woes, cautious Fed minutes

 The U.S.-China trade talks were set to begin later on Wednesday in Washington.
 Expectations were generally low given they do not involve high-level officials.

-The dollar strengthened mostly against the Japanese yen to 110.53 yen JPY=.
+The dollar strengthened mostly against the Japanese yen to 110.53 yen.
 It had weakened to 109.76 overnight, its lowest since late June.

 Reporting by Kate Duguid and Tommy Wilkes; editing by Jonathan Oatis and Susan Thomas